mcecode/standards/documentation/content.md

 If versioning is used, then strictly follow the [Semantic Versioning 2.0 Specification](https://semver.org) and loosely follow the [Keep a Changelog](https://keepachangelog.com/en/1.0.0) guidelines.

-## Licenses, attributions, and 3rd party assets
+## Licenses, attributions, and third-party assets

 This section should include the following when appropriate:

 - Statement of the project license and copyright
 - Attributions to people, organizations, and/or contributors
-- Acknowledgments of 3rd party assets used such as APIs, libraries, fonts, icons, etc.
+- Acknowledgments of third-party assets used such as APIs, libraries, fonts, icons, etc.